abhaykohli/node-hello-Task/README.md

 2. Create github workflow.
   a.
 It will have multiple steps as:
   b.
 Prepare docker build -> login to docker hub (Make sure to store secrets in githubs for uname passed) -> push image with tag same as GITHUB.RUNID --> update Helm chart value with latest image tag.
-3. Create Argo application file that will watch Helm chart values file and will deploy latest revision to our EKS cluster.
+3. Create an Argo application file that will watch the Helm chart values file and deploy the latest revision to our EKS cluster.
-4. Create EKS cluster and install Argo CD in it and expose it as LoadBalancer.
+4. Create an EKS cluster, install Argo CD, and expose it as LoadBalancer.
 5. Create Deployment and service with Type NodePort and open the nodeport on ec2 node of EKS cluster.

 ```